 Atlantic Salmon is sadly on the Endangered Species List.

 Chinook Salmon is the largest of the salmon species.
 It is also known as King Salmon.
 It can weigh up to 125 pounds.
 (That’s a big fish!)
 Most of them weigh between 10 and 15 pounds.
 Chinook Salmon can live up to seven years.
-It’s found in Alaska (the state fish) and the West Coast.
+This wild salmon is found in Alaska (the state fish) and the West Coast.

 Chum Salmon (also known as Dog Salmon), average weigh between 10 and 20 pounds.
 They are also found in Alaska and the Pacific Northwest and live 3 – 5 years.